kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 etcd (the cluster database) and the API server (which the kubectl CLI communicates with).

-1. (Recommended) If you have plans to upgrade this single control-plane kubeadm cluster to high availability you should specify the `--control-plane-endpoint` to set the shared endpoint for all control-plane nodes.
+1. (Recommended) If you have plans to upgrade this single control-plane `kubeadm` cluster to high availability you should specify the `--control-plane-endpoint` to set the shared endpoint for all control-plane nodes.
 Such an endpoint can be either a DNS name or an IP address of a load-balancer.
-1. Choose a Pod network add-on, and verify whether it requires any arguments to be passed to kubeadm initialization.
+1. Choose a Pod network add-on, and verify whether it requires any arguments to be passed to `kubeadm init`.
 Depending on which third-party provider you choose, you might need to set the `--pod-network-cidr` to a provider-specific value.
 See [Installing a Pod network add-on](#pod-network).
-1. (Optional) Since version 1.14, kubeadm will try to detect the container runtime on Linux by using a list of well known domain socket paths.
+1. (Optional) Since version 1.14, `kubeadm` tries to detect the container runtime on Linux by using a list of well known domain socket paths.
 To use different container runtime or if there are more than one installed on the provisioned node, specify the `--cri-socket` argument to `kubeadm init`.
 See [Installing runtime](/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-runtime).
-1. (Optional) Unless otherwise specified, kubeadm uses the network interface associated with the default gateway to set the advertise address for this particular control-plane node's API server.
+1. (Optional) Unless otherwise specified, `kubeadm` uses the network interface associated with the default gateway to set the advertise address for this particular control-plane node's API server.
 To use a different network interface, specify the `--apiserver-advertise-address=<ip-address>` argument to `kubeadm init`.
 To deploy an IPv6 Kubernetes cluster using IPv6 addressing, you